Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 User research in discovery

-The aim of user research during discovery is to find out:
+The aim of user research in the discovery phase is to find out:

 - who your likely users are and what they’re trying to do